KevinYWang/customerShowcase/README.md

-# AspNetCore Template
+#  Customer Showcase

-## Get started

-The SPA is located under the `app` folder.
+1. The SPA is located under the `app` folder, and was developed with React js + redux + thunk;

-Then to start the dev server, run this command:

-`npm run dev`

-Fire up the AspNetCore app from Visual Studio and browse to `http://locahost:5000`

-## Evaluation Process

-### For the candidate

-1. Clone the repo and publish it to your Github account.
-2. Make the changes
-3. Notify the admin the URL to your repo once finished
+2. The backend was developed in netcore2.2 with the help of Gembox for reading CSV files;
+3. To start this SPA by either command line `npm start` or the star button in visual studio;